matomo-org/developer-documentation/docs/2.x/custom-reports-extended.md

     [Development]
     disable_merged_assets = 1

-If this option is disabled, Piwik will merge all Javascript files into one to optimize the page loading time, but that means that any change to `plugin.js` will be ignored.
+If this option is disabled, Piwik will merge all JavaScript files into one to optimize the page loading time, but that means that any change to `plugin.js` will be ignored.

 ### Reloading the report